Guanghan/lighttrack/README.md

 (3).
 Detection at every other 10 Frames for multi-person:
 * At non-keyframes, IDs are naturally kept for each person;
 * At keyframes, IDs are associated via spatial consistency.

+For more technical details, please refer to our arXiv paper.

 ## Prerequisites
  - Set up a Python3 environment with provided anaconda environment file.